kufii/Audioshield-PlayMusic/README.md

 1. Open the Windows Command Prompt and navigate to the directory where Audioshield-PlayMusic was installed.
 2. Type into the command prompt: `node index.js`.
 You should see the text "Server running" displayed.
 3. Start Fiddler and select File -> Capture Traffic to start HTTPS decryption.
 4. Start Audioshield and do a song search.
 Fiddler should prompt for an invalid certificate, click Yes to accept.
 This has to be done once every time Fiddler is started.
 Tip: use desktop view in Vive dashboard.
+If you'd like you can disable this warning in Tools -> Fiddler Options -> HTTPS -> Ignore server certificate errors.
 5. Enjoy Audioshield with Play Music

 # Uninstallation Instructions